Reach out - I'd like to hear your thoughts.

 Perhaps more distressing than the cowardice of our politicians in America is the fact that any attempt at gun control will be futile.
 There are more than 393 million civilian-owned firearms in the United States.Even if no other gun were ever bought by anyone in America, we’d still have enough guns for every man, woman and child to own one and then have 67 million guns left over.
 Those numbers come from the latest edition of the global Small Arms Survey a project of the Graduate Institute of International and Development Studies in Geneva.
 They render America incapable of rendering any meaningful results because for generations to come, anyone that really wants a gun will be able to get one.
 Even if Congress and the President summoned the strength to act, whatever laws they might be able to pass would not solve the problem.
 We, and our children, and our children’s children will live in the midst of a well-armed powder keg for generations to come - let’s hope nothing sparks a "fire" because it would be devastating.

 Going beyond the differences of opinion among “normal” Americans, there are religious zealots and the mentally ill to fear.
 I don't think there's any disagreement that Stephen Paddock who murdered 59 people randomly in Las Vegas in 2017 was mentally ill.
-I don’t know what percent of adults are mentally ill (sometimes it seems like about 40%) but even if it's .01% it's scary.
+By definition he was.
+I don’t know what percent of adults are mentally ill (sometimes it seems like a majority, right?) but even if it's .01% it's scary.
 1% of 1% of the population of America is approximately 32,000 people and any one of them can get their hands on guns if they want to.

 I’m not a gun owner myself but I do think people should be allowed to own guns and as a practical matter I cannot see any way that gun ownership is going to change in America.
-I think we have to look for ways to raise the level of respect for life.
-Teach how devasting loosing someone to random violence is.
+As I contemplate "What can we do about this problem?"
+I think we need a new approach.
+As a long-term solution I submit that we have to look for ways to raise the level of respect for life in America.
+Teach how devastating loosing someone to random violence is.
 Encourage, beseech ALL Americans to love and respect one another.

-I certainly don’t have a solution but I do think we should bolster an appreciation for the sanctity of life in our education system and in our daily lives.
-Let's demonstrate mutual respect and tolerence.
-We have to counteract the damaging effects of video games that count “kills” as points and where the idea is to desrtoy as many people as possible.
+I'm not saying this will solve the problem but I do think we should bolster an appreciation for the sanctity of life in our education system and in our daily lives.
+Let's demonstrate mutual respect and tolerance.
+We have to counteract the damaging effects of video games that count “kills” as points and where the idea is to destroy as many people as possible.

 I am not an education professional but I think emphasizing the massive efforts that we human beings make to preserve a single life would really help.
-For example, in the case of those boys lost in a cave or a mining accident where dozens of people and tons of equipment are brought in (with no regard for the cost) to help save the people in danger.
-This shows how we, the human race, despite the fact that there are over 7 billion people on the planet, we value every single life because life is a miricle.
+For example, in the case of those boys lost in a cave - a mining accident where dozens of people and tons of equipment are brought in (with no regard for the cost) to help save the people in danger.
+This shows how we, the human race, despite the fact that there are over 7 billion people on the planet, value every single life because life is a miracle.
 Life is an amazing gift.
 In many parts of India and during formal occasions, it is common for people to greet with the traditional Hindu greeting of “Namaste” (‘I greet the divine within you’) accompanied with a nod of the head or a bow in recognition that every person is important... that we are all connected spiritually.
+I think we need to spread that kind of thinking.
+I try to do it with everyone I come into contact with.

 Let’s teach every day that life is precious.
 Let’s demonstrate our highest ideals through mutual respect and true caring for one another.
 We may have lost the quantitative battle over gun control let’s win the qualitative battle and instill and encourage a mutual appreciation of the best and highest qualities in one another and value every life..